Premenstrual dysphoric disorder: Relationship to pregnancy and menopause

 Women with PMDD usually see their symptoms disappear while they are pregnant.
 Premenstrual dysphoric disorder is primarily a mood disorder that is associated with onset of menstruation; pregnancy, menopause, and hysterectomies all cause menstruation to cease, thereby stopping the proposed sex steroid-/serotonin-caused symptoms from occurring.
+PMDD symptoms can get worse following pregnancy or other associated events such as birth and miscarriage.

-Although one might expect a higher rate of postpartum depression among those with PMDD, a large study of women with prospectively confirmed PMDD did not find a higher prevalence of postpartum depression than in controls.
-If a woman had experienced PPD beforehand, there was found to be a less-than 12% chance of PMDD pathology emerging—hardly any differentiation from the regular population of those who have never experienced postpartum depression.
-However, PMDD symptoms can get worse following pregnancy or other associated events such as birth and miscarriage.
+Studies on the association between PMDD and postpartum depression (PPD) have provided conflicting results.
+While one large study of women with prospectively confirmed PMDD did not find a higher prevalence of postpartum depression in that population than in controls, others have found a positive association, and one study found a bidirectional relationship between PMDD and PPD (meaning that previous history of PMDD raises the risk of future PPD, and vice versa).

 Mental health comorbidities

 The lifetime incidence of other psychiatric disorders is high among women with PMDD.
 An older review article (2002) utilizing the previous edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM-IV) which used studies from 1966 to 2002 on PMS and mental health disorders and selected for patients who retrospectively met the diagnostic criteria for PMDD found that major depressive disorder, seasonal affective disorder, and generalized anxiety disorder often co-occur in PMDD.
 Another systematic review study suggests that patients with bipolar disorder, type I or II, have a higher incidence of PMDD.
-While the diagnosis of PMDD requires a mental health provider to determine that the symptoms a woman is facing are not due to an underlying mental or physical health condition, it is important to note that other conditions often co-occur and impact the quality of life and treatment plan for people with PMDD.
+While the diagnosis of PMDD requires a mental health provider to determine that the symptoms a woman is facing are not due to an underlying mental or physical health condition, other conditions often co-occur and impact the quality of life and treatment plan for people with PMDD.
 A 2025 study of the Reddit peer support community r/PMDD found that users showed a decrease in associations with depression and anxiety after engaging in the forum, possibly reflecting a reconfiguration of symptom interpretation.